vertexproject/synapse/docs/synapse/devopsguide.rst

     If you are promoting the follower due to a catastrophic failure of the previous leader, you may use the command ``synapse.tools.promote --failure`` to force promotion despite not being able to carry out a graceful handoff.
 It is **critcal that you not bring the previous leader back online** once this has been done.
-To regain redundancy, deploy a new mirror from backup using the AHA provisioning process described in the :ref:`deploymentguide`.
+To regain redundancy, deploy a new mirror using the AHA provisioning process described in the :ref:`deploymentguide`.

 .. _devops-task-update: